nooxx/WebAuthn/README.md

 ## Custom Challenge Repository

 Storing and pulling challenges is done through a _repository_.
-By default, this library includes a repository that uses your application Session, which is the most secure and easiest way to handle challenges.
+By default, this library includes a repository that uses your application Session, which is the easiest and securer way to store and pull challenges.

-You may want to use your own, for example, like a shared cache between multiple application instances, or a custom database table.
-In any case, create a class implementing the `Laragear\WebAuthn\Contracts\WebAuthnChallengeRepository` contract (interface).
+You may want to use your own, for example, if you need to _share_ the challenges across multiple application instances, or a common database table.
+Whatever is your use case, start by creating a class implementing the `Laragear\WebAuthn\Contracts\WebAuthnChallengeRepository` contract.

+The class should be able to store a `Challenge` instance, and pull it if it exists.
+Note that whe it's pulled, the data is deleted from the repository.

 ```php
 namespace App\WebAuthn;